yuanxcoin/gyuanx-mq2/README.md

-This code deliberately does not support blocking to wait for the tasks to finish: if you want such a poor design (which is a recipe for deadlocks: imagine jobs that queuing other jobs that can end up exhausting the worker threads with waiting jobs) then you can implement it yourself; LokiMQ isn't going to help you hurt yourself like that.
+This code deliberately does not support blocking to wait for the tasks to finish: if you want such a poor design (which is a recipe for deadlocks: imagine jobs that queuing other jobs that can end up exhausting the worker threads with waiting jobs) then you can implement it yourself; GyuanxMQ isn't going to help you hurt yourself like that.

 ### Single-job queuing